 The Alice Walker Driving Tour

 Alice Malsenior Walker, author of the award-winning novel "The Color Purple," was born in Eatonton on February 9, 1944.
 Eatonton celebrates the author with the Alice Walker Driving Tour that takes you past several important places in Walker's life.
 Those places include the church she was baptized in and faithfully attended, Wards Chapel A.M.E.
 Church.
 As well as located across the street is Wards Chapel Cemetery where her parents, Willie Lee Walker and Minnie Tallulah Grant Walker are buried.
-Just past the cemetery, her childhood home has been developed into Southern Manor Farms, a farm store with many hommade products for sale.
+Just past the cemetery is her childhood home.
 Inside, a room is dedicated to the Walker Family and includes items from the time period.

 The Alice Walker Driving Tour brochure is available at the Visitors Center and gives a timeline of important events in Walker's life.